Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Effective Potential and Gap Equation

 \section{Effective Potential and Gap Equation}

-The calculation of the effective potential in a weakly varying gravitational background (which was obtained in terms of the Riemann normal coordinate expansion) can be seen in \cite{Marc,Eliz(94),Inag(93),Inagaki (97)}.
-The effective potential in the space-time flat boils down to
+The calculation of the effective potential of the NJL model in a weakly varying gravitational background (which was obtained in terms of the Riemann normal coordinate expansion) with the pseudoscalar field set to $\pi=0$ can be seen in \cite{Marc,Eliz(94),Inag(93),Inagaki (97)}.
+The effective potential in the flat spacetime boils down to

 and the contribution of the curvature term to the effective potential has the form